 Overview

-HERM 542: Issues in Planning Historic Places is a detailed examination of planning options and approaches for historic places.
-Students will gain advanced skills in managing and structuring planning efforts for a variety of types of circumstances; learn how to define appropriate use for buildings, landscapes, and other resources in terms of broader preservation, economic, social, and interpretative needs; and learn how the planning of historic places is shaped by broader cultural and economic contexts and the existing built environment.
+HERM 542: Issues in Planning Historic Places is a detailed examination of values-based planning options and approaches for historic places.
+Students will gain advanced skills in managing and structuring planning efforts for a variety of types of circumstances; learn how to define appropriate use for buildings, landscapes, and other resources in terms of broader conservation, economic, social, and interpretative needs; and learn how the planning of historic places and the existing built environment is increasingly shaped by new paradigms in broader cultural and environmental contexts.

-Through a range of readings and assignments, this course studies these issues.
-Significant debates in the field and the purpose of historic place planning, methods of assessment, regulation, conservation and interpretation are all part of this exploration.
+Through a range of readings and assignments, this course studies the complexity of assessing, planning, and conserving heritage value.
+Significant debates in the field and the purpose of historic place commemoration and planning, methods of assessment, regulation, conservation, and interpretation, along with issues of sustainability and Indigenous ways of knowing, are all part of this exploration.

 Outline

-Herm 542: Issues in Planning Historic Places is made up of ten units, which are bundled into three parts:
+Herm 542: Issues in Planning Historic Places is divided into eleven units, which are grouped in three parts:

-- Unit 3: Approaches to Planning Historic Places
+- Unit 3: Values-Based Approaches to Understanding Historic Places

 Evaluation

-To receive credit for HERM 542, students must complete all assignments and achieve a course composite grade of at least 60%.
-The chart below summarizes the course activities and the credit weight associated with each assignment.
+To receive credit for HERM 542, students must complete and submit all of the assignments and must achieve a minimum grade of C− (60 percent) for the course.

 Activity | Weight |